Grapple228/rust-base/readme.md

 # Cargo Rust project base

-This template for cargo projects
+This is template for cargo projects

+## Dev setup

+For execution app on save, use command:
+bash ```
+cargo watch -q -c -w src/ -w .cargo/ -x run
+    ```